scipopt/SCIP.jl/README.md

 0.19 on) through
 [MathOptInterface](https://github.com/JuliaOpt/MathOptInterface.jl).

-Currently, we support LP and MIP problems only.
+Currently, we support LP, MIP and QCP problems, as well as some nonlinear constraints, both through `MOI` sets (e.g., for second-order cones) as well as for expression graphs (see below).

-This means we still have a feature loss in the areas as nonlinear constraints as well as supported callbacks compared to previous versions (see below).
+We still have feature loss in the area of callbacks compared to previous versions.

 ## Getting Started